 COCIT Mission, Vision, and Goals

-Every infant, child and adolescent would be cared for in every venue with the necessary health information technology that is both cost effective and improves the quality of health care, regardless of socio-economic status.
+Every infant, child, and adolescent in every venue will be cared for with health information technology that improves the quality of health care.

 Support the usage of pediatric HIT and HIE in actual practice, including the Medical Home, with a particular focus on addressing the Child Health Priorities identified in the American Academy of Pediatrics (AAP) Strategic Plan.